Shawn Thornton

 Shawn Thornton (born July 23, 1977) is a Canadian former professional ice hockey player of the National Hockey League (NHL).
-An enforcer throughout his career, he won two Stanley Cups with the Anaheim Ducks (2007) and the Boston Bruins (2011).
-After retiring, he won 2 more Stanley Cups as an executive with the Florida Panthers (2024 & 2025).
+An enforcer throughout his career, he won two Stanley Cups with the Anaheim Ducks in 2007 and the Boston Bruins in 2011.
+After retiring, he won two more Stanley Cups as an executive with the Florida Panthers in 2024 and 2025.